Straafe/unity-editor-tools/README.md

 # unity-editor-tools
 Some simple quality of life tools for Unity.

-Simply drop these scripts in your project and the context menu options will appear when you right-click on applicanle files.
+Simply drop these scripts in your project and the context menu options will appear when you right-click on applicable files.

 All context scripts work with shift-clicking or control-clicking to affect multiple files at once.